 - a.
 Coaching faculty are appointed employees who are defined by state and federal law as exempt executives, professionals, or administrators. - b.
 Contracts are annual.
 Coaching faculty are not expected to teach classes for more than twenty-five percent (25%) of their contract. - c.
 Coaching faculty do not hold rank, nor are they eligible for rank promotion or sabbaticals. - d.
-Coaching faculty report to their immediate supervisor, the Athletic Director of the university, and are ultimately accountable to the dean of the School of Behavioral and Applied Sciences and the provost. - e.
+Coaching faculty report to their immediate supervisor, the athletic director of the university, and are ultimately accountable to the dean of the School of Behavioral and Applied Sciences and the provost. - e.
 The appointment and contract renewal of a coaching faculty member is subject to the following: - It is expected that the coaching faculty member sign the APU Statement of Faith annually and that the coaching faculty member affirm, support, and sustain APU's identity as an evangelical Christian university as described in the What We Believe booklet.
-Coaching faculty members who no longer subscribe to the Statement of Faith are expected to resign from the university; - 2) Compliance with all policies and regulations of the university and/or Board of Trustees; - 3) Support for the university and its policies and programs; - 4) Efficient performance of duties as specified by the chair or dean (including the faculty Workload Sheets as completed by the chair or dean); - 5) Conduct that exemplifies and university's Christian mission statement, the Statement of Faith, and the Daily Living Expectations, and compliance with the Expectations set forth below. - f.
-Coaching faculty are considered mandated responsible employees and are required to report incidents of alleged Title IX policy violation to the Title IX Coordinator.
-In addition, they must complete annual Title IX training.
+Coaching faculty members who no longer subscribe to the Statement of Faith are expected to resign from the university; - Compliance with all policies and regulations of the university and/or Board of Trustees; - 3) Support for the university and its policies and programs; - 4) Efficient performance of duties as specified by the chair or dean (including the faculty Workload Sheets as completed by the chair or dean); - 5) Conduct that exemplifies and university's Christian Mission Statement, the Statement of Faith, and the Daily Living Expectations, and compliance with the Expectations set forth below; - 6) Coaching faculty are to follow the guidelines of the APU Employee Handbook with regard to vacation, holidays, sick leave, and other benefits.